Mercury13/unicodia/README.md

 * SmartCopy — copies the file if it actually differs.
 * TapeMaker — creates a tape file for graphic emoji.
 * [UTranslator](https://github.com/Mercury13/utranslator) — translation tool.

+# Unicodia emoji style guide
+Right now Unicodia emoji library is very small, but…

+I discovered that most of professional emoji… do not work!
+Do not work because they have too much detail and too little contrast.
+The last professional emoji that really worked is… 2018 Microsoft!

+**High priority:** emoji that are really badly grasped.

+**Canvas size:** 64×64.
+For oblong/round object: leave 2px from edge.
+For square object: leave 6px from edge.
+For faces: leave 7px from edge.

+**Colour scheme:** GNOME Human Interface Guidelines unless REALLY needed (e.g. military helmet).
+Use plain colours.

+**Projection:** frontal unless the object is better identified in other projection.

+**Style:** avoid toyish look.
+Machinery should be based on real-life models.

+**Outline:** 2px, the darkest colour of palette (unless outlining grey/white/luminous thing).
+Interruptions and partial omissions are possible.
+Inner edges are outlined optionally.

+**Grid:** 1px; extremum nodes are snapped.